Instant Pot or Oven

 Once you open the Instant Pot, take a couple forks and shred your meat.
-If you did what I just described, and let the Instant Pot keep everything warm for a long time, simply stirring with a spoon might be enough.
+If you let the Instant Pot keep everything warm for a long time, simply stirring with a spoon might be enough.

 - 1 lb Chicken thighs, boneless and skinless